 Which stocks are in the Dividend Kings?

-The 30 stocks that make up the Dividend Kings are 3M, ABM Industries, Altria, American Water, Black Hills Corporation, CA Water Service, Cincinnati Financial, Coca-Cola, Colgate-Palmolive, Commerce Bank, Dover, Emerson Electric, F & M Bancorp, Federal Realty, Genuine Parts, H.B.
-Fuller, Hormel Foods, Johnson & Johnson, Lancaster Colony, Lowe’s, Nordson, MSA Safety, NW Natural, Parker-Hannifin, Procter & Gamble, SJW Group, Stanley B & D, Stepan, Tootsie Roll, and Universal Corporation.
+The 31 stocks that make up the Dividend Kings are 3M, ABM Industries, Altria, American Water, Black Hills Corporation, CA Water Service, Cincinnati Financial, Coca-Cola, Colgate-Palmolive, Commerce Bank, Dover, Emerson Electric, F & M Bancorp, Federal Realty, Genuine Parts, H.B.
+Fuller, Hormel Foods, Johnson & Johnson, Lancaster Colony, Lowe’s, Nordson, MSA Safety, National Fuel, NW Natural, Parker-Hannifin, Procter & Gamble, SJW Group, Stanley B & D, Stepan, Tootsie Roll, and Universal Corporation.

 How many Dividend Kings are there?